TobiasBg/WP-Table-Reloaded/readme.txt

 To show one of your tables in a post, on a page or in a text widget, just include the shortcode [table id=&lt;the-id&gt; /] to your post/page/text-widget, where &lt;the-id&gt is the ID of your table (can be found on the left side of the "List tables" screen.)

 After that you might want to change the style of the table.
-You can do this either by adding CSS to your theme's CSS stylesheet (probably style.css) or by entering it into the box on the "Plugin Options" screen.
-There are two example styles available on the [plugin website](http://tobias.baethge.com/wordpress-plugins/wp-table-reloaded-english/#usage)
+You can do this by entering CSS commands into the "Custom CSS" textarea on the "Plugin Options" screen.
-You may also add certain features (like table-sorting, alternating row colors, print name and/or description, ...) by checking the appropriate options in the "Edit table" screen.
+You may also add certain features (like sorting, pagination, filtering, alternating row colors, row highlighting, print name and/or description, ...) by checking the appropriate options on the "Edit table" screen.

 == Acknowledgements ==